All comparisonsTime Tracking Tools

 Toggl Track

-Zoho Projects fails first because it requires navigating full project management systems before logging time.
+Zoho Projects fails first because it requires navigating full project management systems before logging entries before tracking time.

 Verdict